 If you've not yet completed a Driver Skills event, this event does not include a Driver Skills program.
 Drivers must have attended at least one ACNW event or equivalent from another club or high-performance driving education event.
 Non-solo drivers who have attended previous events will have Instructors in their right seats to help them hone their skills on-track.
 For those who are signed off Solo but are interested in improving their skills, Instructors are also available upon request (please let us know using the 'Coaching request for solo driver' option when you register).

-Please read the 2022 Geschwindigkeit Driver Handout and ACNW HPDE Event Information for Drivers documents posted on ACNW's Driving School Materials page.
+Please read the 2023 Geschwindigkeit Driver Handout (coming soon!) and ACNW HPDE Event Information for Drivers documents posted on ACNW's Driving School Materials page.
 This information may change, so please re-read before the event.

 You need to be a member of Audi Club North America to drive at this event*.
 If you’ve not yet joined the club, you can do so at the Audi Club site.